 - American Folklore Society (AFS) graduate assistant

-This 12 month GA position with tuition remission, will involve work with AFS staff on a variety of activities, including (but not limited to) the AFS website, communications with AFS members, the AFS annual meeting, and special projects such as media and advocacy initiatives, outreach programs, and archival projects.
+This 12 month GA position will involve work with AFS staff on a variety of activities, including (but not limited to) the AFS website, communications with AFS members, the AFS annual meeting, and special projects such as media and advocacy initiatives, outreach programs, and archival projects.

 - Archives of African American Music and Culture (AAAMC) graduate assistant